 On paper, the drive from Morrisburg to Long Sault along the north shore of the St. Lawrence River takes about half an hour.
 But I guarantee you’ll spend much longer than that in fall, because there’s a ton to see and do—depending when you visit.

-In Morrisburg, you could catch a production of Shirley Valentine (September 14 to October 1) or A Short History of Nuthin (October 17 to 22) at the Upper Canada Playhouse (12320 County Road 2, Morrisburg).
+In Morrisburg, you could catch a concert called From Memphis to Motown, featuring the music of Diana Ross, Otis Redding, the Temptations and many others from October 17 to 27 at the Upper Canada Playhouse (12320 County Road 2, Morrisburg).

 Year-round, you can bring your binoculars to spot all sorts of birds at the Upper Canada Migratory Bird Sanctuary (5591/5781 Morrison Road, Ingleside).